CLRX/CLRX-mirror/doc/ClrxAsmGallium.md

 By default, automatically computed by assembler.
 * .userdatanum NUMBER - number of USERDATA used by kernel (0-16).
 Default value is 4.
 * .tgsize - enables using of TG_SIZE_EN (we recommend to add this always)
+* .spillesgprs - number of scalar register to spill
+* .spillevgprs - number of vector register to spill

 Example configuration: